storesafe/cordova-sqlite-storage/SQLitePlugin.coffee.md

     SQLitePlugin::close = (success, error) ->
       if @dbname of @openDBs
         if txLocks[@dbname] && txLocks[@dbname].inProgress
+          # FUTURE TBD TODO ref BUG litehelpers/Cordova-sqlite-storage#210:
-          # XXX TBD: wait for current tx then close (??)
+          # Wait for current tx to finish then close,
+          # then abort any other pending transactions
+          # (and cleanup any other internal resources).
+          # (This would need testing!!)
           console.log 'cannot close: transaction is in progress' error newSQLError 'database cannot be closed while a transaction is in progress' return

         console.log 'CLOSE database: ' + @dbname

-        # XXX [BUG #209] closing one db handle disables other handles to same db
+        # NOTE: closing one db handle disables other handles to same db
+        # FUTURE TBD TODO ref litehelpers/Cordova-sqlite-storage#210:
+        # Add a dispose method to simply invalidate the
+        # current database object ("this")
         delete @openDBs[@dbname]

         if txLocks[@dbname] then console.log 'closing db with transaction queue length: ' + txLocks[@dbname].queue.length
         else console.log 'closing db with no transaction lock state'

+        # XXX TODO BUG litehelpers/Cordova-sqlite-storage#210:
+        # abort all pending transactions (with error callback)
-        # XXX [BUG #210] TODO: when closing or deleting a db, abort any pending transactions [and test it!!]
+        # when closing a database (needs testing!!)
+        # (and cleanup any other internal resources)

         cordova.exec success, error, "SQLitePlugin", "close", [ { path: @dbname } ]